 I am an educated and hardworking citizen of a respectable age.
 I am very involved in our small community, and certainly do not do anything illegal with needles.
 I am extremely offended that this associate was rude to me and assumed that I was a criminal for making a legal purchase of medical equipment to help my family.

-Review about: Wegmans Prescription Refill.
+Product or Service Mentioned: Wegmans Prescription Refill.